conda/conda/docs/source/dev-guide/deep-dive-install.md

 At this point, we can start asking the solver things.
 After all, we have loaded the channels into our index, building the catalog of available packages and versions we can install.
-We also have the command-line instructions and configurations needed to customize the solver request.
+We also have the command line instructions and configurations needed to customize the solver request.
 So, let's just do it: "Solver, please install numpy on this prefix using these channels as package sources".

 The details are complicated, but in essence, the `Solver` will:

 1. Express the requested packages, command line options and prefix state as `MatchSpec` objects
-2. Query the index for the best possible match that satisfy those constrains
+2. Query the index for the best possible match that satisfy those constraints
 3. Return a list of `PackageRecord` objects.

 The full details are covered in {ref}`deep_dive_solvers` if you are curious.
 Just keep in mind that